 Tove and I were wandering around the Seattle waterfront the other night when we spotted a neon sign near The Great Wheel screaming “Carousel.”
 We’d both been in that area hundreds of time before, but we apparently never paid much attention to the sign.
 That wasn’t the case this time around.
 Not only did we see the sign, we decided to take a spin on the Seattle waterfront carousel.
 A ticket for the “historic” Seattle waterfront carousel (it’s dated to the early 20th century) costs $6 per person.
 Tove and I paid our money and immediately jumped on the ride.
 There was no one else even waiting to get on, but that didn’t stop them from giving us a whirl.
 We were literally the only two people on the carousel at the time.
 I imagine it usually gets much busier than that, but I’m honestly not sure.

 A ride on the Seattle waterfront carousel only lasts two and a half minutes.
 After the ride, the employee who operated the carousel told us that’s about average.
 Just because the carousel is on the waterfront doesn’t mean it provides incredible views.
 You get to see the inside of the arcade, and also tourists flocking to The Great Wheel outside when you pass by the front windows.

-Have you ever taken ride on the Seattle waterfront carousel?
+Have you ever taken ride on the Miners Landing carousel?
 What did you think of it?
 We’d love to hear from you!
-Please leave a comment below or connect with us on Twitter, Facebook and Google+.
+Please leave a comment below or connect with us on Twitter, Facebook and Instagram.
 Don’t forget to also check out Seattle Bloggers for more great places to check out in the Emerald City!